Mikejo5000/vsts-docs-pr/docs/report/powerbi/data-connector-dataset.md

 ---
 title: Dataset design for the Power BI VSTS Connector
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: Describes dataset that is created in Power BI for an Analytics View for Visual Studio Team Services ms.technology: devops-analytics ms.prod: devops ms.assetid: 8E92B372-B312-4BAD-960A-B3CB0202E2A1
+description: Describes dataset that is created in Power BI for an Analytics View for Azure DevOps ms.technology: devops-analytics ms.prod: devops ms.assetid: 8E92B372-B312-4BAD-960A-B3CB0202E2A1